tbenade/wercker-devcenter/source/articles/gettingstarted/repositoryaccess.md

 # Repository access

-Wercker needs to be able to checkout the code from your source control provider, currently GitHub and Bitbucket are supported.
-This article describes how we retrieve the code and the various way on how to set it up.
+Wercker needs to be able to check out the code from your source control provider.
+Currently, both GitHub and Bitbucket are supported.
+This article describes how we retrieve the code and the various methods of how to set up repository access.
 If you have a public repository then you can skip to the public repository section.

 ## SSH Keys

-Currently wercker uses a SSH key pair to checkout code.
+Currently wercker uses an SSH key pair to check out code.
 We provide a public SSH key which should be authorized to access the repository.
-Then we use the private SSH key to checkout the code.
-There are a couple of ways to give authorization to a public key, each of the methods have some advantages and disadvantages over the others.
+Then, we use the private SSH key to check out the code.
+There are a couple of ways to give authorization to a public key; each of the methods have some advantages and disadvantages over the others.

 ### Deploykeys

 The first method is to add the SSH key to the repository as a deploy key.
-A deploy key is a SSH key that is associated with a single repository.
-Advantages of this method is that we only get access to that single repository.
-However this also mean that we're unable to checkout any submodules (it is only possible to add a SSH key to a single repository).
+A deploy key is an SSH key that is associated with a single repository.
+The advantage of this method is that we only get access to that single repository.
+However, this also means that we're unable to check out any submodules (it is only possible to add an SSH key to a single repository).

 More information: